Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/aeroCoeff.rst

       A :literal:`double` that gives the reference length of the vehicle that is used for the analysis.

 - :literal:`momentReferencePoint`:
       A :literal:`Eigen::Vector3d` that gives the location of the moment reference point, which is used as a reference point to calculate the moments acting on the vehicle.
+The reference frame is defined by the :literal:`inputVehicleSurface`.

 Available Methods
 *****************